DomFord/ccgr-website/content/authors/Martin Pichlmair/_index.md

 - Creative AI Lab
 ---

+I am an academic, game designer, researcher, and former media artist interested in the essence of play and its relation to the condition of humanity.
 I create experimental games and write about game feel design and the game design process.
 I am interested in the playful application and design impact of new technologies, currently mostly machine learning and procedural content generation.
 I love card games and cooking.